tolgee/documentation/blog/2022-07-29-tolgee-with-vanilla-static-html-js-app.md

 ---
 slug: how-to-integrate-tolgee-with-vanilla-static-html-js-application

-title: "How to integrate Tolgee with vanilla static HTML/JS application?"
+title: 'How to integrate Tolgee with vanilla static HTML/JS application?'

 authors: [pmarattha]

-image: "/img/blog/vanilla-html-js/19.webp"
+image: '/img/blog/vanilla-html-js/19.webp'

-description: "Learn how to integrate open-source localization Tolgee with vanilla static app quickly and seamlessly.
-Follow the steps in this tutorial."
+description: 'Learn how to integrate open-source localization Tolgee with vanilla static app quickly and seamlessly.
+Follow the steps in this tutorial.'

 tags: [open-source, localization, tutorial]
 ---

 Localization is the process of translating the content from one language to another.
 Localizing your application or website helps you to reach out to the new audience and increase its user base by making your product available in different languages.
 You can localize the entire application or just some parts of it.

 <!--truncate-->

 Making a multilingual website may appear to be a bit challenging, but Tolgee makes it really easy—in fact, you can make one in under a few seconds!
 And best of all, it doesn't depend on any particular libraries and framework.
 Tolgee is a complete package that provides users with everything they need to localize their websites and mobile applications.
 It can be used to translate entire websites or just individual pages, or users can even choose between several different languages.
 So you can use it with Vanilla HTML/JavaScript, Angular, React, VueJS, Svelte, PHP, Dart, or any other framework that you want.
 In this article, we'll see how to implement it in a vanilla HTML and JavaScript project.